RichardDKlein/whiteboard/README.md

 ## ONE-WEEK INTERVIEW PREP PLAN

-The following is an aggressive interview prep plan that allows you to cover all the exercises in one week.
+The following is an interview prep plan that allows you to cover all the exercises in one week.

 ### Monday
 - **arrays**